 Woody; route II decarboxylated iridoids [inc. aucubin], gutta +; fibres with bordered pits; petiole bundles arcuate; sclereids +; stomata?; hairs unicellular; plants dioecious; flowers small; C valvate, free; anthers basifixed; pollen ± atectate; ovary 1-celled, styles branched to the base, spreading, stigmatic much of their length; ovules 1-2/carpel, apical, apotropous, parietal tissue 3< cells across, endothelium 0; fertilization delayed; fruit indehiscent. - 2 families, 3 genera, 18 species.

+Evolution.
 Pollination Biology & Seed Dispersal.
-In all three genera there is a lengthy period (11 days to four weeks) between pollination and fertilization (Sogo & Tobe 2006); it would be interesting to examine Icacinaceae and related genera, Metteniusaceae and Oncothecaceae from this point of view.
+In all three genera there is a lengthy period (11 days to four weeks) between pollination and fertilization (Sogo & Tobe 2006); it would be interesting to examine Metteniusaceae, Oncothecaceae, and Icacinaceae and related genera from this point of view.

 Chemistry, Morphology, etc. Although the iridoid aucubin is found in both families, it is not unique to them; neither family can synthesize catalpol (Grayer et al. 1999).
 Much work is needed on basic embryology, etc. The nucellus on the sides of the embryo sac is not very thick, even if the ovules have parietal tissue 3-8 cells across.